 It may be a massive market that offers a ton of opportunities for brands from varying industries but the competition is brutal and we’re not exaggerating even one bit.
 Even if you play your cards right, it can still be very challenging.
 Therefore, as much as possible, you need to do everything that you can early on to evade the pitfalls that might hinder your business and your China market entry strategies.

 Need a cost effective TP (Tmall Partner) to sell in China?

 We are an Official Tmall Partner e-commerce Agency.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 How Challenging Is It To Enter the Chinese Market?

-China’s massive size geographically and population-wise, with a consistently growing market, economic transformation, and a changing demographic have enticed all kinds of businesses to try their luck and set up shop in the dragon of the east.
+China’s massive size geographically and population-wise, with a consistently growing market, economic transformation, and a changing demographic has enticed all kinds of businesses to try their luck and set up shop in the dragon of the East.

-With all of that being said, the Chinese market is complex and contrary to popular belief it is NOT a homogenous market.
-Taking into consideration the political restraints that are imposed upon businesses before they can even operate and the constantly changing consumer taste, it would be wise to do your due diligence before taking a deep dive into a high-risk and high-reward market.
+With all of that being said, the Chinese market is complex, and contrary to popular belief it is NOT a homogenous market.
+Taking into consideration the political restraints that are imposed upon businesses before they can even operate and the constantly changing consumer tastes, it would be wise to do your due diligence before taking a deep dive into a high-risk and high-reward market.

 Still, want to break in?
 Make sure to avoid the mistakes outlined below.